 As a Muslim country, there are different social restrictions to those that we are used to in the UK.
 Respect local laws and customs around propriety and behaviour, such as not engaging in public displays of affection and dressing respectfully, particularly during religious holidays and near holy sites.

 Sexual relations outside of marriage are illegal in Morocco, and unmarried couples may be asked to sleep in separate rooms by their hotels (or asked for evidence of their marriage).
 Within designated tourist sites or very touristy areas, this is likely to be less of an issue.
 Homosexuality is also illegal, so visit the International Lesbian, Gay, Bisexual, Trans and Intersex Association's website for more information.

 During Ramadan, be sensitive to when you eat and whom you eat around.
 It can cause offence to eat and drink in front of those who are fasting, however for many it is perfectly acceptable that non-Muslims should eat and drink normally.
 It is best to exercise caution.

 Alcohol is permitted in licensed venues such as restaurants, hotels and bars, but drinking in other contexts can lead to arrest.
+And remember, if you need to claim on your insurance for something that happens while you're under the influence of alcohol your policy may not be valid.
 The perceived spreading of non-Islamic religious ideas, including Bibles in Arabic, is illegal.
 Pornography is illegal in Morocco, and the use or possession of illegal drugs can come with very severe penalties.

 The art of Morocco is some of the most culturally diverse and exciting in the Arab world and can be seen at a great many locations throughout the capital and the country.
 Music festivals have sprung up around the country in recent years, with many focusing on World music and others on more contemporary, Western artists.